hemeac/kiwiTechTree/README.md

 ## Duna Direct 1.10.1
 Shuffled the tech nodes and cost rebalanced.
 Nerfed the ISP of engines.
 Added a Duna Direct System Upgrade in-line with Mk3 Spaceplane Upgrade System.

+## Extraplanetary Launchpads 6.8.2
+Shuffled the tech nodes and some cost balancing as some parts were missing entry costs.
+I am not very familiar with the mod, so locations were set without much balancing and yet unsure how much I will use this mod.
+No upgrades were applied to containers.

 ## Fuji 1.1
 Shuffled the tech nodes, generally a bit later.
 Cost rebalancing, generally more expensive to align with Stock/Restock.
 Added the standard B9 part upgrades.

+## Grounded 5.00
+Shuffled the tech nodes.
+Some vehicles will be placed in their own Tier 1 tech node.
+If installed with Rational Resources, will add RR drill and isru support; this may be removed if Jade is happy with my pull request.

 ## Heat Control 0.5.2
 Shuffled the tech nodes lightly.
 Duplicated the surface 3.75 radiator and scaled 50% to get a 1.875 m variant.
 Have to say that I am not an expert in the heat mechanics, so any recommendations will be appreciated.